 Why ‘Georgian’?
 The extensive Great Fire of Holt in 1708 sparked a rebuilding programme that has come to characterise the town.
 Although it’s perfectly possible to explore Holt by simply strolling around its compact centre, here is Our Norfolk’s top 5 things to see and do.

-1 The pineapple-topped Obelisk
+1.The pineapple-topped Obelisk

-on the High Street, one of a pair of gateposts moved from the nearby estate of Melton Park (therefore all road distances are wrong! ).
+On the High Street, one of a pair of gateposts moved from the nearby estate of Melton Park (therefore all road distances are wrong! ).
 The other was given to Dereham and, in order to avoid assisting the enemy during an invasion, they flung theirs down a deep well!
 Holt whitewashed theirs, thus its good condition has been preserved.
 It is the iconic emblem of The Holt Society.
 The neighbouring Lamp Post was given to the town during Queen Victoria’s Jubilee year of 1887.
 Originally situated in Market Place, its nickname is ‘Blind Sam’ as due to the town’s sporadic gas supply, it was often not illuminated.

-2 The Methodist Chapel Gardens
+2. The Methodist Chapel Gardens

-3 Spout Hills
+3. Spout Hills

-4 North Norfolk Railway
+4. North Norfolk Railway

-of course, of which Holt is fiercely proud.
-‘Our Norfolk’ favourites include the High Street’s ‘Richard Scott Antiques’, an ‘institution’ of china, Lees Yard’s ‘The Red Dot Gallery’, because everything Colin does is simply ‘just so’.
-Colin has contributed a story to Our Norfolk – ‘Apple inspired art‘.
-‘Old Town’ clothing for its dynamic utilitarian style.
-For a good read, ask Miss Willey for their ‘newspaper’, ‘The Evening Star’!
+Holt is well-known for its lovely boutiques and independent shops, and proud of it too.
+‘Our Norfolk’ favourites include the High Street’s ‘Richard Scott Antiques’, an ‘institution’ of china, Lees Yard’s ‘The Red Dot Gallery’, because everything Colin does is simply ‘just so’ (he wrote a story for Our Norfolk – ‘Apple inspired art‘ a few years ago).
+And Holt has a new addition: Tess Ainley gallery (November 2016).

-….Did you spot Holt’s Lion?
+…And did you spot Holt’s Lion?